We are Green & Environmentally Friendly. We are Quality. We are Premier Polishing.

 Exposure levels in polished concrete refers to the amount of aggregate that can be seen once the polishing is finished.
 Remember, aggregate is the tiny stones or granules that make up part of the concrete mix.
 Exposure level is dependent on how well the concrete was installed and what kind of finish it was given.

-Exposure is a component of concrete flooring that is often ignored because many concrete surfaces are poured with the idea that they will be covered up by other flooring types or by carpet, making exposure an afterthought in the concrete flooring process.
-However, if in the future, you want to rip out your carpet and polish the underlying concrete surface, this lack of attention can be costly to fix in the future.
-There are three types of exposure in concrete surfaces:
+Exposure is a component of concrete flooring that is often ignored.
+Many concrete surfaces are poured with the idea that they will be covered up by other flooring systems, making exposure an afterthought.
+However, if in the future, you want to polish the underlying concrete surface, this lack of attention can be costly to fix in the future.
+There are three types of exposure in polished concrete surfaces:

-- Zero exposure.
-Zero exposure in concrete means it has been processed the least.
+- Cream/Salt & Pepper Exposure: This exposure in concrete means it has been processed the least.
 Only the top layer of concrete is removed before it is polished and sealed.
-Grouting is not a part of the zero exposure process, meaning any surface imperfections, cracks, or discolorations will be visible after polishing.
-Zero exposure polished concrete flooring can look amazing as long as the initial installation of the concrete was performed correctly.
+Grouting is not a part of this exposure process, meaning any surface imperfections, cracks, or discolorations will be visible after polishing.
+Cream/salt & pepper exposure can look amazing as long as the initial installation of the concrete was performed correctly.
 When performed incorrectly, the polished concrete result can be cracked, not flat, and have air bubbles or pockets.

-- Partial exposure.
-The focus on partial exposure is to grout any cracks and yield a consistent result.
-It is the middle ground option for homeowners or business owners who want an amazing looking polished concrete flooring without the cost of a full exposure process.
+- Partial/Variation Exposure: The focus of this exposure is to grout any cracks and yield a consistent result.
+If working with existing concrete, a consistent result may not be achievable and could result in a variation exposure.
+This is the middle ground option for home and business owners who want a beautiful polished concrete floor without the cost of a full exposure process.

 - Full exposure.
-Full exposure involves grinding the concrete to the point the maximum amount of exposure of the stones is possible.
-Stones and aggregate are more easily polished and able to retain a high gloss finish.
-Thus, the more stones that are seen, the more beautiful your polished concrete flooring will be.
+Full exposure involves grinding the concrete to achieve the maximum amount of aggregate exposure.
+Aggregate is more easily polished and able to retain a high gloss finish.
+Thus, the more aggregate that is exposed, the more beautiful your polished concrete flooring will be.